Skip to main content

 Use the Configurator to set up the Office for the web:

-1. In the Conversion Service Configurator, go to Conversion Service tab, and then scroll to the Configuration section.
+1. In the Conversion Service Configurator, go to the Conversion Service tab, and then find the Configuration section.

 Screenshot of the general settings in the Configurator's Conversion Service tab.